Prem-98/Clustering/README.md

 # Clustering
-different methods of clustering of data
+different methods of clustering on data